CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

     >**Note:** Review the charts which show the performance of the model.
 The **residuals** chart shows the *residuals* (the differences between predicted and actual values) as a histogram.
 The **predicted_true** chart compares the predicted values against the true values.

 ### Task 3: Deploy the model

+In this task, you will learn how to deploy the trained model as a web service for real-time predictions.

 1. On the **Model** tab for the best model trained by your automated machine learning job, select **Deploy** and use the **Web service** option to deploy the model with the following settings:
     - **Name**: predict-rentals  **(1)**